Asset Display Components

 Design Principles

 The visual design prioritizes clarity and information hierarchy.
 Each asset card uses consistent spacing and typography while adapting layouts based on content type.
-Color coding and visual indicators help users quickly identify asset types and states.
+Color coding and subtle visual indicators help users quickly identify asset types and states without overwhelming them.

 Responsive Behavior

 Components implement responsive design through CSS modules that provide scoped styling without global conflicts.
 Media queries ensure optimal display across devices, from mobile phones to desktop monitors.
+The AssetsGrid layout uses a flexbox-based grid that gracefully reflows from three columns on large screens to two columns on tablets and a single column on narrow mobile devices.
 The design system maintains touch-friendly interaction targets on mobile devices while providing hover states for desktop users.

 Accessibility Features